-The SENCO for Didsbury High School, Mr Harry Brumfitt, is a qualified teacher of Science with experience as a Deputy SENCO for 2 years at a school in Cheshire East.
-Prior to this, they have carried out pastoral roles, having experience as the Head of Year 7 and 11.
-The SENDCO holds the national award for SEND Co-ordination from Edge Hill University as well as holding a British Sign Language Level 1 qualification.
+The SENDCo & Director of Inclusion for Didsbury High School, Mr Harry Brumfitt, is a qualified teacher of Science with years of experience within the role as SENDCo.
+Mr Brumfitt is a member of the leadership team at Didsbury high school.
+Prior to his career into SEND, he has carried out pastoral roles, having experience as the Head of Year 7 and 11.
+The SENDCo holds the national award for SEND Co-ordination from Edge Hill University as well as holding a British Sign Language Level 1 qualification.
 His other higher education qualifications involve a MSC in Chemistry and PGCE Secondary Science, both from the University of Manchester.
+Mr Brumfitt is currently studying for a MA in education at Manchester Metropolitan University.

 The SEND Lead, Mrs Izzy Percival, has 7 years' experience working in SEND in a variety of Secondary settings.
-The SEND Lead has previously worked for the Laurus Trust as an SEMH Specialist for 3 years and has held the role of SEND lead for the past 2 years at Cheadle Hulme High School.
+The SEND Lead has previously worked for the Laurus Trust as an SEMH Specialist for 3 years and has held the role of SEND Lead for the past 2 years at Cheadle Hulme High School.
 The SEND Lead has a BA (Hons) in Sociology and Criminology from the University of Manchester and is currently completing the Certificate in Psychometric Testing, Assessment and Access Arrangements (CPT3A).